 Supplementary regulations exist for overseas centres and for private candidates.

 Instructions for conducting exams in your school or college are available on the JCQ website.
 This includes details about invigilation arrangements.

 Read our malpractice page for more information on making an allegation and whistleblowing.
 You can also find shared information and guidance on malpractice and irregularities on the JCQ website.

-Apply using the alternative site form available from the JCQ Centre Admin Portal, which you can access through e-AQA.
+Apply for centre inspection using the alternative site form, available from the JCQ Centre Admin Portal (which you can access through e-AQA).

-Are you an ex-exams officer interested in becoming a JCQ Inspector?
-Please read the job description and person specification.
-If you meet the criteria contact us on 01483 556271 for further information and an application form.
+Are you an ex-exams officer interested in becoming a JCQ inspector?
+Please read the job description and person specification below.
+If you meet the criteria, contact us on 01483 556271 for further information and an application form.